CLIUtils/CLI11/README.md

 ## Subcommands

 Subcommands are naturally supported, with an infinite depth.
 To add a subcommand, call the `add_subcommand` method with a name and an optional description.
 This gives a pointer to an `App` that behaves just like the main app, and can take options or further subcommands.
 Add `->ignore_case()` to a subcommand to allow any variation of caps to also be accepted.
 Children inherit the current setting from the parent.
+You cannot add multiple matching subcommand names at the same level (including ignore case).

 All `App`s have a `get_subcommands()` method, which returns a list of pointers to the subcommand passed on the command line.
 A simple compare of these pointers to each subcommand allows choosing based on subcommand, facilitated by a `got_subcommand(App_or_name) method that will check the list for you.
 For many cases, however, using an app's callback may be easier.
 Every app executes a callback function after it parses; just use a lambda function (with capture to get parsed values) to `.add_callback`.
 If you throw `CLI::Success`, you can even exit the program through the callback.
 The main `App` has a callback slot, as well, but it is generally not as useful.